-As [the] Buddha told King Bimbisāra, ‘[A] person [who had] accumulated good practices, dies without evil thoughts, like [a] tree [to the] West leaning, [with] falling definitely [and] accordingly [to the] West.’
+As [the] Buddha told King Bimbisāra, ‘[A] person [who had] accumulated good practices, dying without evil thoughts, [is] like [a] tree [to the] West leaning, [with] falling definitely [and] accordingly [to the] West.’

 If [the] wind [of] knives’ [pain from wind element when dying] once arrives, [a] hundred [kinds of] suffering assemble [upon the] body.
 If former [good] practices [were] not embraced, how can mindfulness [be] accomplished?